 The title, ENLARGED TO SHOW TEXTURE, is taken from the fine print printed on many consumer food packages in which the image on the box is enlarged and therefore deceiving, as its appearance tends to be more appealing than the reality found inside.
 As a child I recall sitting down for breakfast numerous times, staring at the idealized image printed on the cereal box, in relation to the soggy bowl of reality in front of me.
 At an early age I was fascinated with the disconnect between desire and fulfillment in advertising.
-The divide between a presented image and reality never seemed to align.

 Growing up in Midwestern suburbia, I have become both obsessed and repulsed by the superficial realism of our consumer driven and self seeking culture that encompasses my daily routine.
 This work simultaneously celebrates and critiques the fabricated happiness pervasive in our society, while drawing relationships between the everyday mundane, consumerism, sexuality and religion.

 As an employee at a trendy frozen yogurt store, I encounter the ongoing ritualistic tasks of middle class America.
 During my shifts the carefree music of Jack Johnson directs the mood on loop.
 Customers are greeted with happy hellos, and fluorescent painted walls of positivity.
 Children and parents alike, smile in tune to the comfort and immediacy of sweet treats.
 Among the 40 plus froyo toppings, rainbow sprinkles remain the most popular.
 Tempting because of their color, sweetness and childhood nostalgia, sprinkles provide instant gratification.
 However they are artificial, lacking both substance and nutrition.